j-mie6/parsley/docs/tutorial/advanced-error-messages.md

         lexer.nonLexemeSymbol("true"),
         lexer.nonLexemeSymbol("false"),
         lexer.nonLexemeSymbol("not"),
-    ).verifiedUnexpected("booleans cannot be assigned to variables")
+    ).verifiedExplain("booleans cannot be assigned to variables")
 ```

 The `lexer.nonLexemeSymbol` combinator here is allowing for the parsing of keywords *without*